muratk5n/thirdwave/en/README.md

 ---

 But Novax is setting a bad example.
-Serbia's vaccination rate is below 50%.. so kinda funny haha, and kinda.. not.
+Serbia's vaccination rate is below 50%.. so kinda funny haha, and kinda not.

 ---